 One of the rights you have in a case that carries imprisonment is a right to an attorney.9 If you did not waive that right and were denied a lawyer, it can violate your rights.
 If you were convicted in that case, the conviction cannot be used to enhance a later sentence.10

-This allows you to defend against a DARP charge by attacking the validity of one of your earlier traffic convictions.11 If you can show you were denied a lawyer in the earlier case, that conviction cannot be used against you in the DARP charge.12
+This allows you to defend against a DARP charge by attacking the validity of one of your earlier traffic convictions.11 If you can show you were denied a lawyer in the earlier case, the district attorney cannot use that conviction against you in the DARP charge.12

 4. What are the penalties under CRS 42-2-206?